vishrutiii/Data-Structures/README.md

 * ***Accelerated Computer Science Fundamentals Specialization*** by University of Illinois at Urbana-Champaign
 * ***Algorithms Specialization*** by Stanford University
-* ***Data Structures and Algorithms Specialization*** by University of California San Diego & National Research University Higher School of Economics
+* ***Data Structures and Algorithms Specialization*** by University of California San Diego and National Research University Higher School of Economics
 * ***Algorithms, Part I*** by Princeton University
 * ***Algorithms, Part II*** by Princeton University
 * ***Geometric Algorithms*** by EIT Digital